how to switch java versions in windowshow to switch java versions in windows

 Sven Woltmann

-In this article, I will show you how to install multiple Java versions on Windows and how to change the Java version on the command line:
+In this article, I will show you how to install multiple Java versions on Windows and how to change the Java version on the command line and in PowerShell:

 Multiple Java versions on Windows